sayalaruano/100DaysOfMLCode/Notes/NotesDay5.md

 * df.dtypes - retrieve data types of all features
 * df.index - retrive indices of a dataframe

+The entire code of this project is available in [this jupyter notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb).

 ## 2.3 Exploratory Data Analysis

 **Pandas attributes and methods:**